Felix-Blom/dbtective/README.md

 ---

-> ( •_•)>⌐■-■   dbt-tective
+> ( •_•)>⌐■-■   dbtective
 > (⌐■_■)        Case solved!

-## What is dbt-tective?
+## What is dbttective?

 [dbt](https://www.getdbt.com/) (Data Build Tool) is a powerful framework for building, testing, and documenting data models in your data warehouse.
 As teams scale, dbt projects accumulate a wealth of metadata: documentation, tests, ownership, access controls, column types, constraints, and more.
 Managing the consistency and quality of this metadata at scale can become overwhelming.

 **dbt-tective** helps teams uncover inconsistencies, enforce best practices, and maintain high-quality metadata across their dbt projects.
-By programmatically defining and enforcing rules, dbt-tective makes it easier to keep your dbt project organized, documented, and production-ready.
+By programmatically defining and enforcing rules, dbtective makes it easier to keep your dbt project organized, documented, and production-ready.

 ## Features